TheCandidStartup/TheCandidStartup.github.io/_drafts/securing-npm-supply-chain.md

 By default, each update gets its own PR.
 You combine multiple updates into a single PR by defining an update group.
 I added an ignore rule for major version updates which I want to continue doing by hand.
 Dependabot doesn't understand the common convention where versions can take the form `0.major.minor`.
 I added another rule to handle this case for TypeDoc.
 Finally, I also ignore minor version changes for TypeScript, which has its own [interesting rules]({% link _posts/2025-04-07-typescript-semantic-versioning.md %}).

 I should have got everything up to date *before* enabling dependabot.
 It's painful when Build CI fails with lots of changes.
 You have to edit the config file to restrict updates to packages likely to be a problem, wait for the bot to eventually run again, then repeat.
-In future, I'll sort out everything out locally as soon as a dependabot CI run fails.
+In future, I'll sort everything out locally as soon as a dependabot CI run fails.

 You can ignore and unignore dependencies in the group via comments on the pull request.
-At first after ignore it looked like nothing happened but after a few minutes the original PR was closed and a new one created, kicking off the CI pipeline again.
+At first it looked like nothing happened but after a few minutes the original PR was closed and a new one created, kicking off the CI pipeline again.
 Initially, I thought ignore/unignore were local to the PR being worked on.
 However, it appears to be a global effect with no visibility of what overrides are active.
 I used `@dependabot ignore @microsoft/api-extractor`.
 In dependabot logs for subsequent runs I found this.

 ```
 updater | INFO <job_1239501723>   > 7.52.11 - from @dependabot ignore command